FAQ

 • 88% fewer nights in jail and 81% fewer contacts with police, saving the law enforcement system over $24K annually

 • And a reduction of 35% in the total cost of mental health care used by tenants, despite a dramatic 93% increase in contacts.
-This, along with a 70% reduction in physical health care services, demonstrates a shift away from high cost emergency and inpatient services.
+This, along with a 70% reduction in physical health care services, demonstrates a shift away from high-cost emergency and inpatient services.

-Housing First is a solution to homelessness.
+Housing First is a philosophy and practical approach for addressing homelessness.

 Since 2005, Avesta Housing and Preble Street have applied their respective strengths to solving homelessness in Portland with support from Portland Housing Authority and the Portland community, opening the initial Housing First site in Maine at Logan Place.
-With data showing significantly improved tenant lives and decreased financial burdens on city emergency services, shelters, jails, and detox programs, Avesta and Preble Street replicated this model in 2010 at Florence House, specifically focused on homeless women.
+With data showing significantly improved tenant lives and decreased financial burdens on city emergency services, shelters, jails, and detox programs, Avesta and Preble Street replicated this model in 2010 at Florence House, specifically focused on unsheltered women.
 Then in 2017, in response to increasing homelessness in Portland precipitated by rapidly diminishing state support for social services, we collaborated once again to build Huston Commons.

 Avesta develops, owns, and manages the Housing First buildings, and Preble Street provides on-site staffing 24 hours a day, including social work services for tenants.
 These programs have been enormously successful, providing our vulnerable, traumatized neighbors the opportunity to reclaim their lives and contribute to the larger community.